top of page

 It will be great to see people I have missed and love and to fill my tank with their companionship, understanding, and love.

 The ride back will be another adventure in itself.
-A best friend and I will drive south, investigating towns in the Carolinas, with the hope of making a move in the next year or so.
+A dear friend and I will drive south, investigating towns in the Carolinas, with the hope of making a move in the next year or so.

 This trip feels necessary.
 I find myself living in a place I thought was going to be our “home” for a long period of time, but that now feels foreboding.
 Sadly, things went so sour that I feel like a captive—a caged animal, a lost soul stuck in a foreign land—unendingly uncomfortable and awkward.

 Change is hard.
-And, when you put considerable effort into a change that goes badly, it’s discouraging.
+And, when you put considerable effort into a change that goes badly, it’s demoralizing.

 So, things backfired.
 Now what?
 Another change?
 Ugg.
 Who wants to go through all THAT again?
 Who wants all that hard work again?
 All that uprooting and uncertainty again?